 They are sold through an online auction website.
-Vehicle stickers and license plates are removed by the Motor Pool before coming to Surplus.
+Vehicle stickers and license plates are removed by the Fleet Services before coming to Surplus.

 Will University Surplus & Salvage empty building(s), floor(s), suite(s) and /or pick up multiple truckloads of property from departments?

 It depends on the volume of property needing to be moved and the time allotted to remove the property.
 Departments needing building(s), floor(s), suite(s) and/or multiple loads of property picked up, need to give prior notice, at least 45 business days, of the required completion date.
 Department(s) requesting removal of property may need to involve the Space Planning and Management Department, Occupational and Environmental Health and Safety Department and/or Campus Design and Construction Department in the clean out of the property.
 In addition, the requesting department may need to retain a professional moving company(s) and/or the Moving Services Department to bring the property to us.